Dodica/Master-s-Thesis/README.md

  - the original ReadMe.txt notes file has an encoding problem so the characters don't display properly.
 To fix, open the file in Notepad++ or rename it to ReadMe.html and open using a browser

-# SPS 1 and 2

-Once you configure your environment of choice, we can move on to building and running the SPS apps.
-All the examples require additional codecs, Gstreamer libraries, Boost and the Tbb library, so we'll demonstrate installing those

 ## Windows, using VS19